-Catholic Charities distribute nearly $400 million in emergency assistance during COVID-19 crisis
+Catholic Charities distribute nearly $400 million in emergency aid during COVID-19

 Catholic Charities agencies distributed nearly $400 million in emergency COVID-19 assistance to people across the United States and the U.S. Territories during the past four months.
 Emergency help consists primarily of food, rental assistance, personal protective equipment, baby supplies and emergency quarantine housing.
 Sister Donna Markham, President & CEO of Catholic Charities USA, said “the generosity of corporate donors, foundations, and individuals has been overwhelming.”